maxsolomonhenry/lucidkaraoke/README.md

 At the core of this thought experiment are three interconnected questions:

-1. How might we leverage generative AI to let users __hear and feel__ an audio concept on day one, rather than waiting for the first engineering build, _while..._
+1. How to leverage generative AI to let users __hear and feel__ an audio concept as early as possible, rather than waiting for the first engineering build.

-1. Ensuring these rapid prototypes are built on a solid, scalable foundation so that the AI code accelerates, rather than complicates, the final development, _and..._
+1. How to ensure these rapid prototypes are built on a solid, scalable foundation so that the AI code accelerates, rather than complicates, the final development.

-1. Integrate this AI-driven approach into the workflow in a way that __empowers__ the developers and designers, fostering a culture of _shared ownership_ and rapid learning?
+1. How to integrate this approach into the current workflow, such that it __empowers__ the developers and designers, fostering a culture of _shared ownership_ and rapid learning.

-## Problems and Solutions
+## Solutions

-* __Problem 1 - Audio Backend__: How to ensure a _stable_ audio backend that delivers an experience that is as close as possible to the product vision, for high-quality user feedback.
-This kind of feedback is impossible with traditional wire-framing tools.
-    * __Solution__: The JUCE C++ framework provides an excellent foundation for functional audio prototypes, with a highly flexible UI and a robust audio engine.
+* __Solution__: The JUCE C++ framework provides an excellent foundation for functional audio prototypes, with a highly flexible UI and a robust audio engine that is above and beyond traditional wireframe tools.

-* __Problem 2 - Efficiency__: How to leverage the generated code to save on dev work down the line, design an architecture that scales, and a codebase that can be easily maintained and augmented by devs, while leveraging as much of the generated code as possible.
+    * While traditionally slow, agentic AI makes development in JUCE rapid and simple (see __LucidKaraoke__ repo for proof of concept).

+* __Solution__: High-level feedback sessions with a software _architect_ can help align on code organization and scalability during prototype iteration.
-    * __Solution__: It is crucial to have feedback sessions, early and often, with a software _architect_.
-Programming in a well-known audio dev paradigm (JUCE) ensures you're speaking the _lingua franca_ of DSP engineers, who can then grab and scale it.
+    * Programming in a well-known audio framework (JUCE) ensures you're speaking the _lingua franca_ of DSP engineers, who can then grab and scale it.

-1. __Problem 3 - Conviviality__: Perhaps the most interesting challenge, how to work collaboratively with devs and designers to get __buy-in__ and build a product that all stakeholders can feel a sense of ownership of.
-    * __Solution__: Collaborative brainstorming sessions (1h) with developers is key, moving from the architecture phase into the development phase.
+* __Solution__: Collaborative brainstorming sessions with developers will establish code style and boilerplate and address implementation "gotchas" early, fostering a shared sense of ownership and buy-in before the scaling phase.

 ### Collaboration is Key
 __Collaborative brainstorming__ with subject matter experts (SMEs) is key to alignment and buy-in.
 As a Product Owner (PO), it is crucial to be curious and humble, allowing devs and architects to find errors and shortcomings while defining a solution together.
 This guarantees that solutions, once implemented in regular sprints, will come from a place of ownership and understanding